-- 4. Close sewage valve and open waste (grey) water dump valve with a quick pull.
-Close valve handle as soon as tank is empty. - 5.
-After both tanks have been drained, run several gallons of water into the sewage tank through the toilet.
-Then open sewage dump valve and drain the tank again.
-Close valve when done. - 6.
-Close hose valve by pulling handle up until lock snaps into place. - 7.
-Rinse end of sewer hose thoroughly with water and stow.
+- 5. Close sewage valve and open waste (grey) water dump valve with a quick pull.
+Close valve handle as soon as tank is empty. - 6.
+After both tanks have been drained, flush the black water tank as described in 'Flushing Your Black Water Holding Tank' following this procedure.
+(If hose is not available, run several gallons of water into the sewage tank through the toilet.
+Then open black tank valve and drain the tank again.
+Close valve when done.)

+7. Close hose valve by pulling handle up until lock snaps into place.